Removals:

 1kg of hemp binds around 1.7kg of CO2 during growth (3 months).
 Photosynthesis removes CO2 from the atmosphere.(Carbon Dioxide Removal)

-CO2 balance based on Ökobaudat or KBOB (Switzerland):
+CO2 balances are based on Ökobaudat or KBOB (Switzerland).

 Wood: net negative emission approx. -727kg/m3